sketchius/show-your-work/README.md

    2   11    22
 ```

-- The operator with the highest score, along with the operands to the left and right are removed from the Token list and replaced by a new Token of type EXPRESSION, which is a special type of Token that can hold three other Tokens.
+- The operator with the highest score, along with the operands to the left and right are removed from the Token list and replaced by a new Token of type operation, which is a special type of Token that can hold three other Tokens.
 If there were parenthesis wrapping these three Tokens, those are removed as well, and the new Token is flagged as having parenthesis.
 In our example, the divide operator has the highest score, so afterwards our tokens look like this:
-`10`, `*`, `(`, `6`, `-`, `<EXPRESSION>`, `)`
+`10`, `*`, `(`, `6`, `-`, `<operation>`, `)`
-Where expression is a token that contains the Tokens `12`, `/`, `4`, and is flagged as having parenthesis.
+Where operation is a token that contains the Tokens `12`, `/`, `4`, and is flagged as having parenthesis.
-- The loop continues until no operators are found (meaning we are left with a single EXPRESSION Token)
+- The loop continues until no operators are found (meaning we are left with a single operation Token)
 3) This final Token is returned.

 ### Executing the Expression

 The processing generated a tree where the base of the tree represents the final operation to be done.
-If we label the EXPRESSION Tokens in the tree with letters, it would look something like this:
+If we label the operation Tokens in the tree with letters, it would look something like this:
 ```
    C
    ^